mstyura/jitsi-sctp/README.md

 This will install all the jars built by the project.
 Depend on the `org.jitsi:sctp` artifact to use `jitsi-sctp` in your code.

 ### (Re)Building a new JNI lib
-The JNI lib will need to be rebuilt if there is a change in the `usrsctp` version or a change in the JNI wrapper `C` file.
+The JNI lib will need to be rebuilt if there is a change in the [`usrsctp`](https://github.com/sctplab/usrsctp) version or a change in the JNI wrapper `C` file.
-Chanees in `usrsctp` handled by re-compiling `usrsctp` artifact from corresponding maven module.
+Chanees in [`usrsctp`](https://github.com/sctplab/usrsctp) handled by re-compiling `usrsctp` artifact from corresponding maven module.
-CHanges in JNI wrapper `C` code are handled by recompiling `jniwrapper-native` artifact from corresponding maven module.
+Changes in JNI wrapper `C` code are handled by recompiling `jniwrapper-native` artifact from corresponding maven module.
-To re-build native libraries [`CMake`](https://cmake.org/) build tool, `C` compiler and linker and `JDK` must be installed on system used to build.
+To re-build native libraries cross-platform [`CMake`](https://cmake.org/) build tool, `C` compiler and linker and `JDK` must be installed on system used to build.

 On each supported native platform following commands must be executed to produce platform specific `usrsctp` and `jniwrapper-native` artifacts: